Deep Face Restoration: A Survey: Introduction

-So far, there are few surveys about the overview of the face restoration task, though some surveys are related to the topic of face restoration, as shown in Table~\ref{tab:literature_reviews}.
+\textbf{Differences from Other Related Reviews}.
+So far, there are few surveys about the overview of the face restoration task, though some surveys are related to the topic of face restoration.
 We divide them into three groups and discuss their differences in the following.
-(1) The first group~\cite{yang2020single, tian2020deep,wang2020deep,zhang2022deep,su2022survey} aims to discuss general image restoration using deep learning techniques.
-For example, In~\cite{yang2020single, tian2020deep,wang2020deep,zhang2022deep}, they discuss the common causes of one specific task in image restoration such as deraining, denoising, super-resolution, and deblurring, respectively, and review different deep learning-based methods. \cite{su2022survey} pays more attention to reviewing deep learning methods for general image restoration tasks that include image deblurring, denoising, dehazing, and super-resolution.
+(1) The first group~\cite{yang2020single,tian2020deep,wang2020deep,zhang2022deep,su2022survey,he2025diffusion} aims to discuss general image restoration using deep learning techniques.
+For example, in~\cite{yang2020single,tian2020deep,wang2020deep,zhang2022deep,xiang2023deep}, they discuss the common causes of one specific task in image restoration, such as deraining, denoising, super-resolution, and deblurring, respectively, and review different deep learning-based methods. \cite{su2022survey} pays more attention to reviewing deep learning methods for general image restoration tasks that include image deblurring, denoising, dehazing, and super-resolution.
+More recently, \cite{he2025diffusion} focuses on discussing the diffusion model used for general image restoration tasks.
 (2) The second group~\cite{liang2012survey,wang2014comprehensive,nguyen2018super,rajput2018face} focuses on reviewing the advances and development in traditional face super-resolution methods such as subspace learning based methods~\cite{li2006illumination,he2003locality}, and sparse representation based methods~\cite{wang2011face,tian2016weighted}.
 (3) The third group~\cite{liu2019survey,jiang2021deep} reviews the recent development in face super-resolution with deep learning techniques.
 Although the topic is related to ours, they focus only on the specific task of face super-resolution, whose scope is narrower than ours.
-Differently, our work systematically and comprehensively reviews recent advances in deep learning-based methods for face denoising, face deblurring, face super-resolution, face artifact removal, and blind face restoration tasks.
+In addition, a recent survey on deep face restoration~\cite{li2025survey} reviews deep face restoration methods from non-blind to blind settings.
+Compared with it, our survey further provides a more fine-grained and comprehensive coverage of face restoration sub-tasks, including face denoising, face deblurring, face super-resolution, face artifact removal, and blind face restoration, and summarizes recent advances with an emphasis on face-specific priors and practical challenges.
+Differently, our work systematically and comprehensively reviews recent advances in deep learning-based methods for face denoising, face deblurring, face super-resolution, face artifact removal, and blind face restoration.